apache/streampipes-website/docs/02_quick-start-guide.md

 <DownloadSection version={'0.98.0'} releaseDate={'2025-12-15'}></DownloadSection>

-For production-oriented setups, also review the Kubernetes-based deployment options that are part of the installation kit.
+For production-oriented setups, also review the Kubernetes-based deployment options that are part of the installation kit or check the [Deployment](06_configure-operate-deployment.md) section.

-## Complete the initial setup

 After starting StreamPipes and opening the provided URL in your browser, StreamPipes performs its initial installation flow.

-To complete the first setup:

-1. Open the StreamPipes URL in your browser.
-2. Wait until the installation process finishes.
-3. Click `Go to login page`.
-4. Sign in with the credentials from your installation.
+You should see the following login screen:

+<ScreenshotFigure
+src="/img/2026/login.png"
+alt="Login screen"
+title="Login Screen"
+/>

 After login, you are ready to work in the web interface.

-<DocVisualPlaceholder
-  title="First login and home screen" purpose="Orient new users after installation and show that the main modules are ready to use."
-/>

 :::danger If installation components do not start
 If the installation does not complete successfully, the most common reason is an underpowered local environment.